Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 Takeaway:
-> Exosphere provides powerful communication infrastructure
+> The Exosphere runtime contains powerful communication infrastructure
 > between the services of an application.

 Next, we are going to look at the format of messages sent via exocom.